Wenwei-Zhao/wenwei-zhao.github.io/content/publication/conference-paper/2/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Wenwei Zhao
+  - Yuanzhe Peng
+  - Xiaowen Li
+  - Jie Xu
+  - Yao Liu
-  - Yuanzhe Peng, Xiaowen Li, Jie Xu, Yao liu, Zhuo Lu
+  - Zhuo Lu

 # Author notes (optional)
 #author_notes: